 - Two-factor authentication: Magento 2.3 version will be coming with enhanced security.
 The end users would get stronger security with IT.

 - Elastic Search: This 3rd party search engine runs on a dedicated and can be improved according to the in-store search results. eCommerce already features elastic search but we can expect some upgrades to the 2.3 version.

 - Multi-Store Inventory: Multi-store inventory feature allows the store owners to manage the inventory in different sources rather than using 3rd party extensions.
 Shipping of orders from multiple warehouses and retail stores can also be tracked.
 It helps to improve the performance of the store.

 It is recommended to upgrade your online store to more secure, fast and efficient Magento 2.3, adding performance and ease of maintaining.
 Always hire Magento Pros to migrate to Magento 2, it will save your time, efforts, money and avoid data loss while upgrading.
 At i-Verve we design, build, launch and maintain Magento stores from beginning to end.
-Magento Specialist Company for Small, Medium and Enterprise Businesses, consult us for Migration, Upgrades, Custom Extensions, and Managed Services.
+Magento development services providing company can help Small, Medium and Enterprise Businesses, contact us for Migration, Upgrades, Custom Extensions, and Managed Services.